Possible bug with domain decomposition in rerun

 where mdrun_mpi_405 was a version with the DD grid choice enforced or not, per the above, and as can be seen in the .log files attached.

-#1 Updated by Mark Abraham about 10 years ago
+#1 Updated by Mark Abraham over 10 years ago

 After reviewing old bugs I've submitted, it occurred to me that this trajectory was generated with 3.3.1 as was the one in bug #271 here http://bugzilla.gromacs.org/show_bug.cgi?id=271.
 Berk's theory about the assumption of localized charge groups might explain what's happening here, since the first frame works, and all subsequent ones don't (spaced by 100ps).

-#2 Updated by Berk Hess about 10 years ago
+#2 Updated by Berk Hess over 10 years ago

 I can not easily reproduce this.